KDM14/ai-code-review-assistant/README.md

 ## 🏆 Showcase

-### Companies Using AI Code Review Assistant
-*Add your company here by submitting a PR!*

 ### Testimonials
 > "This tool has revolutionized our code review process, catching critical security issues we previously missed." - *Senior Developer, Tech Company*